ankityddv/TaxiKing-iOS/README.md

 Taxi King for iOS is a cab pool app written in Swift 5 using Firebase.

-Taxi King allows to send and receive text messages.
+Taxi King allows to book ride, offer rides, send and receive text messages.

 <h3 align="center">
 <img src="image1.png" alt="Screenshot of Taxi King for iOS" />